- Kids Dental Health Month – February

 What is the importance of baby teeth?

 Even though your child will one day lose his/her primary teeth, it is important to care for them.
-The primary teeth are essential for everyday function such as eating and speech development.
+The primary teeth are essential for the everyday function such as eating and speech development.
 Early Childhood decay, is a preventable condition that causes painful teeth and gums and may affect your child’s self-esteem.
 The primary teeth are also important to provide space for the larger adult teeth to erupt.

 View Kids Dentistry Gallery Here